Skelmanthorpe: History

-Cinema/Bingo/Squash/Youth Centre

-In 1934 a building was built to house a local cinema, this was the sole use of the building for almost 30 years.
+In 1934 a cinema was built, it was the sole use of the building for almost 30 years.
 In 1961 wrestling was introduced to increase revenue.
-A reduction in audiences in 1968 resulted in the cinema closing and the building became a bingo hall until 1970 when the entire building was closed.
-It lay dormant for five years before being reopened as the Savoy Squash Club.
-In June 2010, redevelopment of part of the Savoy Club will have been completed into a new Youth and Community Centre.
-This includes a new car park, outdoor 5-a-side court, sports hall with a stage, meeting room and cafe.
+A reduction in audiences in 1968 resulted in the cinema closing and the building became a bingo hall until 1970 when the building closed.
+After five years it reopened as the Savoy Squash Club.
+In June 2010, part of the club was redeveloped as a Youth and Community Centre with a car park, outdoor 5-a-side court, sports hall with a stage, meeting room and cafe.

 Industry

 Similar to many village in the area, agriculture was the primary industry of Skelmanthorpe until the 19th century when weaving took over as the dominant occupation.
-Many of the older buildings in the village show signs of having been used as weavers cottages in the past.
+Many older buildings in the village show signs of having been used as weavers cottages in the past.
 As late as 1890, there were 200 hand looms in cottages in Skelmanthorpe.

-Skelmanthorpe Textile Heritage Centre

 Number 6, Queen Street was preserved by Leslie Robinson a local historian as the Skelmanthorpe Textile Heritage Centre, complete with hand loom and all the associated equipment.
-Leslie became frail and in 2011 three local people; Richard Brooke, Tony Weatherby and David Collins created a group called the Friends of Skelmanthorpe Textile Heritage Centre to assist with the running of the centre.
-Following Leslie Robinson's deaths in 2015 The Friends successfully applied to the Heritage Lottery Fund to purchase the centre from Leslie's estate.
+He became frail and in 2011 the Friends of Skelmanthorpe Textile Heritage Centre was created to assist with the running of the centre.
+Following Robinson's death in 2015 The Friends applied to the Heritage Lottery Fund to purchase the centre from his estate.
 The centre is now owned by a charitable trust.
-The centre opens on the second Sunday of the months between March and December to give free guided tours and loom demonstrations.
+It opens on the second Sunday of the months between March and December to give free guided tours and loom demonstrations.
 It also opens for four days in September during the English Heritage Open Days.

 Survey of English Dialects

 Skelmanthorpe was a site in the Survey of English Dialects.
-The recording taken was notable both because of the rich form of dialect used and because it discussed a local sighting of a ghost.
-This stood out in the survey, in which most recordings were of villagers discussing local industries.
+The recording taken were notable because of the rich form of dialect used and because it discussed a local sighting of a ghost that stood out in the survey, in which most recordings were of villagers discussing local industries.

+Governance

+Skelmanthorpe was in the Staincross Wapentake, part of the West Riding of Yorkshire, and split betwixt the ancient parishes of High Hoyland and Silkstone.

+Skelmanthorpe became a civil parish in 1876, on 1 April 1974 the parish was abolished and merged into Denby Dale.
+In 1951 the parish had a population of 3425.